 Center for International Business Education & Research (CIBER)

 In 2010, the University of Miami was awarded a grant from the US Department of Education in order to establish a center known as CIBER.
-UM CIBER's goal is to promote and increase the nation's international competitiveness and understanding.
-UM CIBER supports dozens of programs, for students, faculty, and the community.
+UM CIBER's goal is to promote and increase the nation's innovative services and interdisciplinary endeavors to strengthen US competitiveness and understanding.
+UM CIBER supports and funds programs, for students, faculty, and the community.

 Students:UM CIBER offers students a variety of programs aimed to improve competitiveness in the business world on a global scale.
 For example, Undergraduate students can put their abilities to the test by competing in teams in the CIBER Case Challenge competition.
-Graduate students can travel abroad, solving real problems for real companies in International Consulting Projects.
+Graduate students can travel abroad, solving real problems for real companies in Global Business Consulting projects.
 UM CIBER also offers short and long term study trips abroad and much more.

 Faculty:UM CIBER offers faculty the opportunity to grow as researchers, educators, and practitioners of international business.
 Faculty members can attend lectures, conferences, seminars, and forums.
 Faculty are also provided the opportunity to apply for mini-grants to support their international business education and research.